-CATEGORY DIRECTION AMOUNT Butter Unwrap and place on the rack over the glass tray.
+CATEGORY DIRECTION AMOUNT Butter Unwrap and place in a microwave safe dish on the rack over the glass tray.
 Butter will be at room temperature and ready for use in recipe.
-1, 2, or 3 sticks Ice Cream Place on the rack over the glass tray.
+1, 2, or 3 sticks Ice Cream Place in a microwave safe dish on the rack over the glass tray.
 Ice cream will be soft enough to make scooping easier.
-Pint, Quart, Half gallon Cream cheese Unwrap and place on the rack over the glass tray.
+Pint, Quart, Half gallon Cream cheese Unwrap and place in a microwave safe dish on the rack over the glass tray.
 Cream cheese will be at room temperature and ready for use in recipe.
 3 or 8 ozs.
 Frozen juice Remove top.
 Place in oven.
 Frozen juice will be soft enough to mix easily with water.
 6, 12, or 16 ozs.